zulip/zulip/docs/production/deployment.md

 routing all outgoing HTTP and HTTPS traffic through [Smokescreen][smokescreen], an HTTP `CONNECT` proxy; this includes outgoing webhooks, website previews, and mobile push notifications.
+By default, the Camo image proxy will be automatically configured to use a custom outgoing proxy, but does not use Smokescreen by default because Camo includes similar logic to deny access to private subnets.
+You can [override][proxy.enable_for_camo] this default configuration if desired.

 To use a custom outgoing proxy: